Job title: Shareholder Attorney and Certified Land Planner, Becker & Poliakoff, P.A.

-I am a certified land planner (AICP) and licensed attorney (Florida) with more than nine years of diverse project experience in Connecticut, the mid-Atlantic, and Florida.
-As a Senior Planner and Senior Project Manager with Kimley-Horn’s land development team, my practice focuses primarily on resolving planning, zoning, and environmental issues related to the development of land.
-This includes: analyzing development proposals as compared to the existing and future conditions for parks, recreation, open space, and public schools and comprehensive planning policies and land development code regulations; researching and analyzing policy and tracking pending legislation related to growth management and the environment; advocating for private sector clients in planning, zoning, and environmental matters before community groups and city/county commissions, councils, and boards; preparing variance, special exception, rezoning, easement vacation, development order, comprehensive plan amendment, land development code amendment, and environmental permitting applications; and providing expert witness testimony on land use planning/zoning issues before quasi-judicial boards, commissions, and councils.
+I am a certified land planner (AICP) and licensed attorney (Florida) with more than ten years of diverse project experience in Connecticut, the mid-Atlantic, and Florida.
+I am a Shareholder Attorney and Certified Land Planner with Becker’s community association law and government law practice groups.
+My practice focuses primarily on resolving planning, zoning, and environmental issues related to the development of land and representing community associations in day-to-day legal matters.
+This includes: analyzing development proposals as compared to the existing and future conditions for parks, recreation, open space, and public schools and comprehensive planning policies and land development code regulations; researching and analyzing policy and tracking pending legislation related to community associations, growth management, and the environment; advocating for clients in planning, zoning, and environmental matters before community groups and city/county commissions, councils, and boards; preparing variance, special exception, rezoning, easement vacation, development order, comprehensive plan amendment, land development code amendment, and environmental permitting applications; and providing expert witness testimony on land use planning/zoning issues before quasi-judicial boards, commissions, and councils.

-What insights have you gained from your experience in the planning profession?
+What insights have you gained from your experience in the planning/legal professions?

 I take this quote from Associate Justice Ruth Bader Ginsburg very much to heart during the often-contentious land development process – “you can disagree without being disagreeable.”
 Always be mindful of your tone and body language, do not resort to personal attacks when a disagreement gets heated, and be open to all input and suggested solutions.
-These efforts will go a long way to foster the ultimate success of your project and maintain your credibility, integrity, and professionalism.
+These efforts will go a long way to helping you successfully advocate your position while maintaining credibility, integrity, and professionalism.
 I also have recognized the importance of understanding the ultimate goals of each client and making meaningful contributions to every project of which I am a part.
 If you do so consistently, you will soon be viewed as an indispensable and appreciated part of any team.

 What is an important lesson you learned at Carolina Planning?